saurabhsharan/prosync/README.md

 Overview
 ---------------
 Prosync is an MPD proxy that accurately synchronizes commands over a cluster of MPD servers from a single MPC client.
 The key insight was to make it frictionless to integrate with existing systems, and therefore we focused on making the proxy independent of the client and the servers, and is only dependent in a few cases on the MPD protocol.
+Thus, Prosync works with any MPD client and any set of MPD servers.

 Running Prosync